 - 4 cups uncooked spiral pasta (use rice pasta for wheat-free version)

 - 1 cup fresh basil pesto

 - 2 Tbsp chopped green olives, or olive tapenade

 - 1 cup frozen peas, defrosted (or fresh if you can get them)

 - Several fresh basil leaves, coarsely chopped

 1 Cook pasta according to instructions on the package.
 Make sure the water is salted (at least a half teaspoon per quart).
 Remove pasta from heat and strain when pasta is cooked, but still firm (al dente).

-2 Put pasta in a big bowl.
+3 Put pasta in a big bowl.
 Mix in fresh basil pesto, green olives, and pine nuts.
 Gently mix in cherry tomatoes, peas, fresh basil leaves and olive oil.
 Salt and pepper to taste.
-Chill or serve at room temperature.
+Serve at room temperature.